TonyMeiDeveloper/ComputerAvailability/README.md

 # ComputerAvailability
-Prototype of Computer Availability.
+Prototype of Computer Availability Web Application.
 Backend of Web Application is done.
 Frontend UI needs more work.

 Based on this guide: http://journal.code4lib.org/articles/4067
 Also thanks and credits to OSU libraries and their open source code: https://github.com/griggsk/availability-map